Can't Find the Answer? Ask Us HERE!

 How to Get Paint to Stick to Plastic

 Painting plastic surfaces can be a daunting task, often resulting in poor adhesion if not done correctly.
 Whether you're looking to rejuvenate outdoor furniture, automotive parts, or household items, keeping paint from peeling off plastic starts with proper preparation and the right products.
-KBS Coatings offers indispensable products to get paint to stick to plastic: KBS Klean, Fusion SEP Self-Etching Primer and Fusion FPP Flexible Plastics Primer.
+KBS Coatings offers indispensable products to get paint to stick to plastic: KBS Klean, Fusion SEP Self-Etching Primer, and Fusion FPP Flexible Plastics Primer.

 Understanding the Challenges of Painting Plastic